i0brendan0/pokecrystal2-new/README.md

 List of current bugs
 * The check Unown caught code does not seem to work with this new system.
+* Mystery type is currently unsearchable in the Pokedex.
+* Footprints are broken.

 **If you find a bug with a change that I've added or something that isn't known about, please open an issue and provide as much information as possible.**